 This involves unlocking the phone using a specific data cable and software, and applies to a limited number of handsets.
 Most people will send their phone to a dedicated unlocker for this service.
 It's possible to do it yourself if you've the technical nous, but this can be time-consuming and complex.

 Method 1.
 Check if you can unlock your phone for free

 Several sites simply list codes for a range of older phones without charge.
 Many people believe the practice of locking phones is anti-competitive, and so there's a lot of info to help consumers fight back against it.
 If you've a newer phone, it's likely there won't be a free code available - yet there's still no harm in checking before you move on to paid options.

-The free method works best for older Nokia phones and some other older handsets.
+The free method works best for older phones.
 Giffgaff's useful Unlockapedia notes that while this method works for many old Nokias, LGs, Panasonic and Siemens phones, it's unlikely to work for most others.
 It's still worth quickly trying to see if you can find a code for your phone just in case, though after trying that, go to Method 2.

 Step 1.
 Get your facts right